How to find free books online, find free PDF books online. Search for books you want, plus magazines and newspapers, free online.

 Print Publications on the Internet

 Nearly everything we usually see on the Internet was ‘created digital’ since the 1990s.
 However, there are also millions of books, magazines and newspapers, published before the Internet existed, that have been scanned and made available online for free by various organizations.
-This is a guide for helping you find items in some of those collections.
+This guide should help you find items in some of those collections.

 The Public Domain: What is it?
 Why does it matter?

-Legal online access to books and media still under copyright protection is quite limited, by law.
-Many libraries make digitized books available to the public by applying restrictions similar to those the libraries use in lending physical books.
-Only a few digital copies of a title are ‘loaned’ to users at one time, and the digital files are automatically deleted after a few weeks.
-This approach is used by the Internet Archive, one of the organizations profiled below.
+Legal online access to books and media still under copyright protection – i.e. not in the public domain – is carefully limited.
+Many libraries make digitized books available to their members by applying restrictions similar to those that libraries use in lending physical books.
+Only a few digital copies of a title are ‘loaned’ to registered users at one time, and the digital files are automatically deleted after a few weeks.
+This same approach is used by the Internet Archive; one of the organizations profiled below.

 Many magazines still under copyright protection are included in the Internet Archive lending collection and other archives.
 To find out about accessing periodicals, you can skip past the book section on this page down to: